Take the Strain out of Snow Shoveling With These Tips

 Here are some tips I recommend to my patients:

-Get a good warmup.
+Get a good warmup

-Know your snow.
+Know your snow

-It’s a good idea to know what type of snow you will be shoveling.
+Do you know what type of snow you'll be shoveling.
 Is it fluffy?
 Is it wet and heavy?
 Adjust the type of shovel you use according to the type of snow outside.
 There are different shovels with different lengths, weights and shafts.
+Here are some examples.

-It is best to push snow if possible.
+It's best to push snow if possible.
 This can be done using an ergonomic shovel with a curved shaft.
 Remember to engage your core and use your legs.